 Libya Challenging conditions

 Wintershall Dea has been involved in the exploration and production of crude oil in Libya since 1958.
-The company operates eight onshore fields and has a stake in the offshore field Al-Jurf.
-However, activities there have since 2011 been affected by the difficult political and security situation in the country.
-Production from the onshore concessions had to be reduced and has even seen significant interruptions due to recurrent blockades of the export infrastructure.
+The company participates in onshore oil production in the Eastern Sirte Basin and holds a stake in the offshore field Al-Jurf.
+Since 2011, activities in the country have been affected by the difficult political and security situation in the country.
+Production from the onshore fields had to be reduced and has even seen significant interruptions in recent years due to recurrent blockades of the export infrastructure.
 Wintershall Dea is monitoring the situation in Libya very closely.
 After all, the safety of our employees and their families is of highest priority.

 Through its affiliate Wintershall Aktiengesellschaft (WIAG), Wintershall Dea participates in crude oil production from nine oil fields across Contract Areas 91 (former Concession 96) and 107 (former Concession 97) in the Eastern Sirte Basin, about 1,000 kilometres southeast of the capital Tripoli in the Al-Wahat municipality.
 Since 2008, Gazprom EP International has a share of 49 per cent in WIAG.
 After 54 years of own operatorship, WIAG in October 2020 has handed over operatorship of Contract Areas 91 and 107 to Sarir Oil Operations, a joint venture of WIAG with Libya’s National Oil Corporation that has been newly established following the conversion of the former concession agreements to the EPSA IV contractual standard at the end of 2019.